 Investigative skills play an important part in learning practical biology.
 Experiments are important in the scientific method.
 This article teaches good experimental design for young biologists.

-No matter how healthy you are, at some time you'll suffer from flaky skin, spots, zits, scabs, and pimples.
+No matter how healthy you are, at some time, you'll suffer from flaky skin, spots, zits, scabs or pimples.
 Here is a lighthearted look at some icky skin stuff!